MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Why aren't pop-ups or redirected websites loading in IE mode or in Internet Explorer 11?

-After configuring IE mode, certain websites, especially websites that create a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.
+After configuring IE mode, certain websites, especially those that create a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.

 For this kind of redirected website, you can make use of the `allow-redirect="true"` in the site list configuration.
 For more information, see [Updated schema elements](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-elements).

 ### Why aren't websites loading in IE mode when I launch Microsoft Edge for the first time?

 Microsoft Edge needs to download the IE mode site list before it can apply IE mode settings.
 This process may not finish when the browser is starts.
-We have a policy that can force the loading of the site list before a website is loaded.
+A policy is available that can force the loading of the site list before a website is loaded.
 For more information, see the [DelayNavigationsForInitialSiteListDownload](/deployedge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) policy.

 ### Why can't I open files or pages that are found by using file:// URLs in Microsoft Edge?

-This issue is because of a Chromium security restriction as described in [Restrictions on File Urls](https://textslashplain.com/2019/10/09/navigating-to-file-urls/).
-However, you can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
+Due to a Chromium security restriction, IE mode needs to be used.
+You can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
 You can use of the [IntranetFileLinksEnabled](/deployedge/microsoft-edge-policies#intranetfilelinksenabled) group policy to enable this functionality.

 ### Why are there rendering issues like text wrapping and content truncation when child windows are running in IE mode in Microsoft Edge?